szymach/c-pchart/README.md

 What is CpChart?
 ===============

-A project bringing composer support and PHP 5.3 standards to pChart 2.0 library.
+A project bringing Composer support and PHP 5 standards to pChart 2.0 library.

-The aim is to enable pChart library for use in modern frameworks, with the use of composer.phar.
+The aim is to allow pChart integration into modern frameworks.

-All that will be done with the original files is to drop the PHP 4.* code and replace it with version 5.*.
-It will include renaming __construct functions, adding some basic annotations to functions, 'public' keyword to class properties and methods, as well as providing a namespace for the project.
-No changes to functionality is planned or rewriting every pChart release into CpChart.
-New releases may be ported if some really important stuff is added / fixed.
+What was done:

+- Defined and added namespaces to all classes.

+- Replaced all 'exit()' / 'die()' commands with 'throw' statements to allow a degree of error control.

+- Reorganized files a bit and refactored code for better readability.
+Also, basic annotations were added to functions.

 Where to get it?
 ================